awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_5_Cost_Visualization/_index.md

 ## Costs
 - [QuickSight pricing](https://aws.amazon.com/quicksight/pricing/?nc=sn&loc=4)
-- Approx $9-$12 monthly for QuickSight Authors
+- Standard Edition:  begins at $9-$12 / month per QuickSight user (Each user is an "author."
+"Readers" do not exist.)
-- Estimated additional costs should be <$5 a month for small accounts
+- Enterprise Edition: begins at $18-$24 / month per author; additional users ("readers") billed per user or by capacity (# of unique sessions)

 ## Time to complete